-State Senator Mujtaba Mohammed has just introduced a new bill to further decriminalize the possession of marijuana in our state.
+State Senator Mujtaba Mohammed recently introduced a bill to further decriminalize the possession of marijuana in our state.

 Mecklenburg County’s 38th District representative said the bill is part of his campaign promise to “build people, not prisons.”